SEO for Ecommerce: How to Boost your Organic Rankings

 Google sees backlinks as votes of confidence and a signal that the content on your site is high-quality and worthy of being shared.

-One thing to bear in mind with backlinks: not all links are created equal.
-You should also never buy or sell links since this can hurt your rankings or potentially even get your site blacklisted.
+One thing to bear in mind with backlinks: Not all links are created equal.
+You should also never buy or sell links since this can hurt your rankings or penalize your site.

-A great place to start is with an SEO audit.
-A good SEO audit will include an overview of on-page SEO factors like ensuring you’re using your keyword in the title tag, meta description, URL, and much more.
-An audit will also take into consideration backlinks on your site, your domain authority, and any technical issues that may be holding your overall SEO back (such as slow load speeds or a robots.txt issue).
+An audit will also take into consideration backlinks on your site, your domain authority, and any technical issues that may hold your overall SEO back (such as slow load speeds or a robots.txt issue).

 2 | Conduct a competitor audit